carpentries/docs.carpentries.org/source/handbooks/instructor_trainers.md

 * After the timer ends, trainees should wrap up and share feedback on themselves first.
 * Summarise or share other trainees’ feedback as time allows, concluding with your own comments.
 It is sometimes necessary to (gently) disagree with feedback from another trainee.
 * Do NOT tell a trainee whether they passed immediately after their demo.
-* After everyone has gone, if all of trainees passed, it is ok to tell the group.
+* After everyone has gone, if all of the trainees passed, it is ok to tell the group.
 Either way, tell the group you will email them afterward to follow up .
 * More tips can be found in the [instructor notes](https://carpentries.github.io/instructor-training/instructor/instructor-notes.html) of the instructor training website.

 #### After a Demo: Report and Etherpad Cleanup